BEAMODE

 Encounter Phase

 Draw one card from the Encounter deck for each Grass or Water habitat rolled.
-If the deck runs out, shuffle the discard pile and use it as the new Encounter deck.
+If the deck runs out, shuffle the discard pile to use as the Encounter deck.

 Choose a card with criteria that you satisfy and discard the rest.
 Each Pokémon has its own unique criteria that specify what a player needs in order to attempt catching that Pokémon.
 If you cannot choose a card the encounter phase ends.